vincenttu/tplinkusa-outdoor/source/wireless_range.rst

     Range estimation from a cell phone to an AP

-The distance estimation is much shorter because of the radio power provided by the cell phone.
-The transmit power can be better if you have an external wireless adapter on a laptop computer, such as Archer T4U Plus.
+The distance estimation is much shorter because of the radio power provided by the cell phone is usually lower.
+With a better antenna on the access point, you can still get a better range compare to home wireless routers.
+The transmit power on the client side can be improved if you have an external wireless adapter on a laptop computer, such as Archer T4U Plus.

 .. note::
     1. The EAP225-Outdoor is a dual band access point.
 The 2.4GHz performance is the same as the EAP110-Outdoor and didn’t show on the table separately.